aarneranta/chalmers-advanced-python/labs/lab2/README.md

 ![tram-uml](../images/tram-classes.png)

 The underscored variables right after the class names are just a hint that need not be followed.
-In fact, the implementation of `Graph` does not need them at all.
 The important thing is that the public methods are implemented with the names given here.